jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 We are interested in the big roads: "Motorway or Freeway", "Major Road" and "Other Major Road".

-* Read the GeoJSON road segments file into a variable `roads` and check the first few rows.
+* Filter the `roads` table based on the provided list of road types: select those rows where the "frc_omschrijving" column is equal to one of those values, and call this `roads_subset`.
-* The column "frc_omschrijving" contains a description of the type of road for each segment.
-Get an overview of the available segments and types by doing a "value counts" of this column.
+* Make a quick plot of this subset and use the "frc_omschrijving" colum to color the lines.

 <details><summary>Hints</summary>